1993 Michael Jackson sexual abuse allegations: Lisa Marie Presley

 According to Chris Cadman, Jackson met singer Lisa Marie Presley in October 1974, during a Jackson 5 engagement at the Sahara Tahoe.
 Her father, Elvis Presley, was closing a two-week engagement at the Sahara Tahoe while the Jackson 5 were just about to begin one.
 In November 1992, Jackson was reconnected with Presley through a mutual friend, and they talked almost every day by telephone.
 As the abuse accusations became public, he became dependent on Presley for emotional support; she was concerned about his faltering health.
 She stated, "I believed that he didn't do anything wrong, and that he was being wrongly accused and, yes, I started falling for him.
 I wanted to save him.
 I felt that I could do it."
 She described him in one call as high, incoherent and delusional.
 He proposed to her over the phone in late 1993, saying, "If I asked you to marry me, would you do it?"
 They divorced less than two years later.
+They maintained an on-and-off relationship for roughly 4 years after the divorce.